SECE

 Peter Hamer's biography

 Peter has worked in the healthcare sector for over 25 years.
-Most recently, he stepped down as the Chief Executive Officer for a family health team west of Ottawa.
-His decision to do this was fuelled by his desire to focus on his advocacy work and spend more time with his family.
+Most recently, he served as the Director of Integrated Health Services for a healthcare organization in Central Ottawa and as the Chief Executive Officer for a family health team west of Ottawa.
+His decision to transition was motivated by his desire to focus on advocacy work, particularly in areas such as child protection reform and male survivors advocacy, while also spending more time with his family.

-Peter continues to work as a medical practice management consultant in the healthcare sector, sharing his experience and knowledge with many groups in Ottawa and surrounding areas.
+Currently, Peter operates as a medical practice management consultant in the healthcare sector, sharing his expertise and insights with various groups in Ottawa and its surrounding areas, enhancing awareness around sexual abuse and support for survivors.

-Previously, Peter worked for OntarioMD, (a subsidiary of the Ontario Medical Association) and the Canadian Medical Association.
+Previously, Peter worked with OntarioMD, a subsidiary of the Ontario Medical Association, and the Canadian Medical Association.

-Prior to his work in healthcare, Peter was a full-time martial arts instructor, having achieved the rank of 3rd degree black belt in jiu-jitsu.
+Before his career in healthcare, Peter was a full-time martial arts instructor, achieving the rank of 3rd degree black belt in jiu-jitsu.

 Back to HOME